abhishekarya1/DSA-2k23/swtp.md

 - usually subarray/runlength problems
   - brute = 3 loops or 2 loops
   - better = 2 loops (some logic trimmed)
+  - optimal#1 = `prefixSum[]` approach (only when subarray sum is increasing.
+Ex - no negatives etc.)
-  - optimal = 1 loop (usually needs some extra space like in `prefixSum[]` / SW using Queue / some Algorithm like Kadane)
+  - optimal#2 = simple dynamic SW with two-pointers / fixed-sized SW using Queue / some smart algorithm like Kadane

 ### Subarray Templates
 ```cpp